benroberts999/ampsci/doc/ampsci_input.md

   // Minimum core n to polarise [1] n_min_core;
-  // Construct seperate Sigma for each valence state? [false] each_valence;
+  // Construct separate Sigma for each valence state? [false] each_valence;
   // List of binding energies (in cm^-1) to scale Sigma for.
 Must be in same
   // order as valence states